 - Pointy stuff (axe, ski crampons and boot crampons)

 - Advanced courses like Avy 2 or Pro 1

 - Winter camping gear for overnights (all-weather tent and subzero mummy bag)

 - Climbing gear (ropes, harness, anchors, etc.)

-I’m currently transitioning from Phase Two to Three, so I’ll keep this section brief to avoid getting over my skis.
-Table Mountain and the Skillet were two less technical tours I checked off toward the end of my first full backcountry season.
+As of winter 2022, I’m just transitioning from Phase Two to Three, so I’ll keep this section brief to avoid getting over my skis.
+Table Mountain and the Skillet were two less technical tours toward the end of my first full backcountry season.
 (Almost... we stopped 1,000’ short of Mt.
 Moran’s summit.)
-For the Skillet, I picked up an ice axe and ski/boot crampons for any hard snow on the ascent.
+For the Skillet, I picked up an ice axe and ski / boot crampons for hard snow on the ascent.

-In addition to skiing more consequential terrain, I'm hoping to advance ice/rock and snow-science skills over the next few seasons, potentially taking an Avy 2 after gaining more experience.
+In addition to skiing more consequential terrain, I'm hoping to advance ice / rock and snow-science skills over the next few seasons, potentially taking an Avy 2 or Pro 1 after gaining more experience.

 - To start touring, scout for used gear to keep costs in check